MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 #### Performance notes

 * Overusing `ingest-by` tags is not recommended.
-If the pipeline feeding Kusto is known to have data duplications, we recommended that you solve these duplications as much as possible, before ingesting the data into Kusto.
+If the pipeline feeding Kusto is known to have data duplications, we recommend that you solve these duplications as much as possible, before ingesting the data into Kusto.
 Also, use `ingest-by` tags in Kusto only when the part that ingests to Kusto might introduce duplicates by itself.
 There's a retry mechanism that can overlap with already-in-progress ingestion calls.
 Attempting to set a unique `ingest-by` tag